triflicacid/triflic-script/README.md

 # NodeJS Scripting Language
+# **THIS REPO IS STILL IN HEAVY DEVELOPMENT.
+SOME PROGRAMS MAY NOT WORK IN NEWER VERSIONS.
+PROGRAM AT YOUR OWN RISK**
 Started as a single-line maths-focused interpreter, allowing for maths involving complex number

 Now, supports multi-line programs with basic control structures.
 Due to origins this program, the interpreter has some quirks.